pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 | Aurora-1 | pingcap-1-us-east-2a.h8emfqdptyc4.us-east-2.rds.amazonaws.com | 3306 | Reader |
 | Aurora-2 | pingcap-2.h8emfqdptyc4.us-east-2.rds.amazonaws.com | 3306 | Writer |

 DM relies on the `ROW` format of binlog during the incremental replication process, so you need to set the binlog format as `ROW`.
-If binlog is not enabled or is incorrectly configured, DM cannot replicate data normally.
+If binlog is not enabled or is incorrectly configured, DM cannot migrate data normally.
 For more details, see [Checking items](precheck.md#checking-items).

 > **Note:**
 >